 Single point of access to information, support and service in English and French 24/7.
 Live chat is available 7am-9pm (Mon – Fri) at ontariocaregiver.ca.
 Caregivers can speak to a Community Resource Specialist to connect to community-based services and supports across Ontario based on their individual needs.

 SCALE PROGRAM: NURTURING MENTAL HEALTH AND WELLNESS FOR CAREGIVERS

 The SCALE Program (Supporting Caregiver Awareness, Learning and Empowerment) offers weekly psychoeducational webinars (divided into two 4-week sessions) focused on various topics such as stress, anxiety, mindfulness etc., strategies and tools to better cope with difficult caregiving emotions and free online and/or individual counselling.

-1:1 PEER MENTORING PROGRAM
+1:1 PEER SUPPORT PROGRAM

 Peer support program that connects caregivers with trained peer mentors for 1:1 phone or virtual support.
 Caregivers with lived experience and knowledge to share are trained to become peer mentors to provide support to another caregiver seeking support with the challenges they are facing.

 An opportunity for caregivers to connect with other caregivers to discuss the challenges they are facing.
 Support groups are offered several times a week including a group for young caregivers.
 Option to join online or by phone here.

 One-hour webinars offered two times per month on a wide range of topics for caregivers.
 Recordings of past webinars are also available here.